-Bed rest is mandatory.
-All fatty foods and alcohol need to be avoided.
+Bed rest is mandatory, and all fatty foods and alcohol must be avoided.
 If the infection is the result of contact with infected sewage, great care must be taken to avoid further contact with the contaminating source.

 Hepatitis B and C

-Non-alcoholic fatty liver disease
+Non-alcoholic fatty liver disease (NAFLD)

-As in all cases of serious liver damage, doctors will treat fluid build-up with medication, and recommend a reduced salt and protein intake.
+As in all cases of serious liver damage, your doctor will treat fluid build-up with medication, and recommend a reduced salt and protein intake.
 Laxatives may be given to speed up the removal of toxins from the intestines.